sajal-vunet/mini_python_challenge/README.md

 - Using --ext with --only-dir
 - Missing argument while using --ext

+These cases have been handled in the demo video.
+Link to the demo: https://drive.google.com/file/d/1MXREchBSY_8MBsrkGqadKMTQ8U2J-J1I/view?usp=sharing

 ## Opportunities
 The following are some features which could be added or alternate libraries that could be used:
 - os library.
 Using this would change the approach to perform the search operation.